Hong Kong's top court upholds property tycoon's graft conviction

 Chief Justice Geoffrey Ma said of Kwok, 65, who had been released on bail during the appeal: "It will now be necessary for him to return to prison".

-The landmark trial tarnished Hong Kong's reputation for clean and efficient governance - exposing the cosy relationship between powerful tycoons and officials in the former British colony, with Sun Hung Kai paying Hui millions of Hong Kong dollars in bribes, indirectly through two others, to gain government favour.
+The landmark trial tarnished Hong Kong's reputation for clean and efficient governance, with Sun Hung Kai Properties paying Hui millions of Hong Kong dollars in bribes, indirectly through two others, to gain government favour.

 In a written summary of the judgment, the court wrote that once Hui had accepted a HKUS$8.5 million payment, "his independence when he assumed office would be hopelessly compromised and he could not properly discharge his duties nor be trusted to do so".